-- Nine out of ten consumers say that authenticity is important when deciding which brands to support.
+- Almost nine out of ten consumers say that authenticity is important when deciding which brands to support.

-- 43 percent of consumers research products online through social media networks.
+- 64% of consumers research brands and products online through social media networks.

-- The number of mobile messaging app users is expected to reach 3.12 billion worldwide in 2023.
+- Mobile messaging app users worldwide are expected to reach 6.9 billion by 2030.

 Want to Learn More?